 There are two main types of labelling that are important to get to grips with.
 Ingredients labelling where allergens are listed and the rules behind ‘gluten-free’ labelling.

 The substance in a food that causes an allergic reaction in certain people is called an allergen.
-All pre-packed foods on sale in Ireland are covered by the EU Allergen Directive legislation.
+Since 13th December 2014 all food on sale in Ireland, pre-packaged and unpackaged is covered by the EU Allergen Labelling Regulation 1169/2011/EC

-This makes it a legal requirement to list all deliberate ingredients that contain allergens on the label of a packaged product regardless of the amount used.
-Manufacturers must declare the name of the gluten containing grain when used for example, wheat starch, barley protein, rye flour or oat bran.
-If there is no mention of wheat, rye, barley or oats in the ingredients then there is no deliberate gluten in the product.
+It is a legal requirement to list all deliberate ingredients that contain allergens on the label of a packaged product regardless of the amount used.
+The allergenic foods must be emphasised in the ingredients list and a minimum font size of the amount sized.
+Manufacturers must declare the name of the gluten containing grain when used.
+For example, wheat starch, barley protein, rye flour or oat bran.
+If there is no mention of wheat, rye, barley or oats in the ingredients, then there is no deliberate gluten in the product.

-Some manufactures will also use an allergy box to highlight the presence of gluten in a product.
+Allergy advice boxes are no longer adequate, they can be used to highlight the presence of gluten contamination in a product or to direct consumers to the allergens highlighted in the ingredients list.
 This legislation does not cover cross-contamination where trace amounts of gluten accidently get into foods at some point during the manufacturing process.
-The good news is that all products on the Food List have been investigated with regard to the cross-contamination risk.
+The good news is that all products on the Food List have been investigated with regard to the cross-contamination risk

 The following ingredients are currently exempt from allergen labelling as evidence has shown that the processing has removed the allergenic factor.
 They are therefore considered gluten-free.